statisticalconditioning/statisticalconditioning.github.io/content/post/2017-10-22-getting-data-into-spss-and-r.md

 )
 ```

-This creates an object named `df` that contains the two varibles and related data.
+This creates an object named `student_grades` that contains the two varibles and related data.

 You can view the data frame by typing the name of the object into R as you see below followed by the resulting output.